Try for free

 How does it compare to Paymo?
 Scoro starts by offering unique features like idea management and issue management.
 The software also offers a cost-to-completion tracking feature not available in Paymo, and it has more of a sales focus as well.

 One of the main factors that deter prospective users from choosing Scoro is its price.
-Teams requiring the features that fall under Scoro’s Pro plan can expect to pay $71 per user per month – an unusually high price tag compared to other software tools on the market.
+Teams requiring the features that fall under Scoro’s Pro plan can expect to pay $71 per user per month for a minimum of 5 users – an unusually high price tag compared to other software tools on the market.

 • Automated routine tasks